 file = publish(comparison); web(file)

-name — File or folder name
+filename — File or folder name

 character vector | string

-include a full path.
+folder or a full path.

 |Text-based source code|